williamuy/williamuy/README.md

 <div align="center">
   <h2>🌟 My Projects</h2>
   <p>Welcome to my portfolio of projects.
-Here you will find data science to software projects.</p>
+Here you will find projects from data science to software projects.</p>
 </div>

 ---